 Civil 3D Survey at Jump Speed page has lots of videos and posts on the subject.
 Check it out.

-I cannot make you read the Flip Your Mindset for Civil 3D post but if you don’t, all the rest of this post won’t really matter all that much.
+I cannot make you read the Ask That Other Civil 3D Question post but if you don’t, all the rest of this post won’t really matter all that much.

 Are you really, really sure you have to do this?